 Communication Sciences and Disorders

-Is speech-language pathology the right profession for you?
+Is Communication Sciences and Disorders the right major for you?

 What do speech-language pathologists do?